sgprakas/portfolio-showcase/README.md

-# 🧑‍💻 Portfolio – Gnana Prakash
+# 🧑‍💻 Portfolio – Gnana Prakash S

 This is my personal developer portfolio to showcase my projects, skills, and experience as a fullstack developer focused on backend systems and AI-powered tools.